andreas-schoch/dominoscript/readme.md

 - **JumpToExternalLabelError**: Jumping to an external label from {name} at address {address} is forbidden.
 External labels can only be used by CALL instruction
 - **CallToItselfError**:Calling to itself at address {address} is forbidden as it results in an infinite loop
 - **UnexpectedEndOfNumberError**: Unexpected end of number at address {address}
+- **UnexpectedChangeInDirectionError**: Unexpected change in direction at address {address}.
+When using GET or SET the direction is dictated by the first domino and cannot change

 - **EmptyStackError**: Cannot pop from an empty stack
 - **FullStackError**: Cannot push to a full stack
 - **InvalidInstructionError**: Invalid instruction opcode {opcode}